tylertrussell/aetycoon/docs_src/docgen-api/catnado.versionedmodel.md

 `all_versions`

- Get a query that will fetch all of the versions of the given instance of
+Get a query for all of the versions of the given instance.

-    VersionedModel, ordered by their ascending creation date.
+    Query ordered by ascending creation date.

     Args:
       instance: Any instance of any `VersionedModel` subclass.